dfns/dfns-sdk-ts/examples/sdk/import-hd-wallet/README.md

 # Import Wallet

-This simple example demonstrates how to import a wallet into Dfns, from a private ECDSA key, inside a Nodejs app.
+This simple example demonstrates how to import a HD wallet into Dfns, from a private ECDSA key, inside a Nodejs app.

 ## Run Example